 1212 Fourth Street, 24/7

-Featuring the artwork of Irene Bee Kain and Cynthia Tom.
+Featuring the artwork of Irene Bee Kain

 Irene Bee Kain is a Bay Area painter, mixed-media artist, photographer, curator, and community connector whose work centers on creating uplifting and accessible art experiences.
 A board member and leader within Art African Diaspora and a board member at Art Works Downtown, she is deeply engaged in fostering creative community and cultural dialogue.
 Her vibrant, warm, and colorful artworks often incorporate non-traditional tools and techniques, reflecting her commitment to experimentation and inclusivity.
 Through both her art and her community roles, Kain cultivates spaces that celebrate connection, joy, and creative expression.